-We are pleased to introduce three different eco-friendly products (wool pellets, wool “sponges”, and wool dryer balls) – all made with wool that would otherwise be considered as “trash” from our very own sheep.
+We are pleased to introduce four different eco-friendly products (pelletized wool, wool “sponges”, wool dryer balls, and felted goat’s milk soaps) – all made using wool that would otherwise be considered as “trash” from our very own sheep.
+We also offer tanned lambskin rugs – something that our butcher would otherwise throw in the trash if we did not pay to have them tanned.

 Wool is something of a “miracle” fiber – it has the lowest carbon footprint of any fiber available, being completely renewable, and not requiring insecticides or herbicides to grow.
 Up to 50% of the weight of wool consists of carbon – as long as this wool is used (rather than burned), this carbon is being sequestered.
 Wool also has a remarkable ability to retain moisture (up to 30% of its weight), and wicks moisture well, remaining warm even when wet – part of the reason why it’s ideally suited for wearing in winter (we live in our Smartwool merino wool base layers all winter long!).
 It also has antimicrobial properties.
 It will slowly biodegrade, unlike many plastics.
 And, of course, wool doesn’t shed microplastics!